Vaanii1/fast-food-order-project/README.md

 #FAST FOOD PROJECT

-Prototype Website for a fast food order website by Vaanii F. Gborkorquellie.
+This is a Prototype Website for a fast food order website by Vaanii F. Gborkorquellie.

-This app was build using React and React Router in order to make it a single page application.
+This is  single page application build using React, React Router, and Redux for advanced state management.

 Tailwind CSS was used to style each component.